sybrenjansen/mpire/docs/usage/dashboard.rst

+.. _Dashboard:

 Dashboard
 =========

 The dashboard allows you to see progress information from a browser.
-This is convenient when running scripts in a notebook or screen, or want to share the progress information with others.
+This is convenient when running scripts in a notebook or screen, if you want to share the progress information with others, or if you want to get real-time worker insight information.

 The dashboard dependencies are not installed by default.
 See :ref:`dashboarddep` for more information.